zahidhassanr/Zaxon/README.md

-# Zaxxon is a arcade game which is built with C.
+# Zaxxon is an arcade game which is built with C.